LogosInitiative/logla/README.md

 ## Current Goals

-1. Review the phonology.
+1. **Review the phonology**.
 2. Optimize the morphology.
 3. Build a unified vocabulary.

+The goal listed in bold is the primary goal at this time.
 See the wiki page for a more detailed list.

 ## Status